 Brightmark Energy – Plastic Waste To Fuel

 Startups are developing methods to convert waste plastic into new reusable plastic and other materials.
-However, these methods limit the types of plastic waste to convert and, thus, creates an additional task of sorting waste.
+However, these methods limit the types of plastic waste to convert and, thus, create an additional task of sorting waste.
 In order to include a broader range of recycling plastic waste types, startups develop technologies to convert solid plastic waste into fuel.
 This consequently eliminates the need for sorting as it focuses on processing a variety of plastic types together.

 The US-based startup Brightmark Energy specializes in converting organic and inorganic waste into renewable resources.
 The startup’s plastic conversion process recycles all types of plastic into commercial-grade ultra-low sulfur diesel, naphtha (gasoline), and wax.
-This process is designed to be easily scalable as well as to help cities to significantly reduce their plastic pollution.
+This process is designed to be easily scalable as well as to help cities significantly reduce their plastic pollution.

 PURA Loop – Sludge Transformation

 Not all plastic garbage resides in the form of solids, such as plastic bottles, cartons, and boxes.
-Waste generated by many industries, and their processes, stay in the form of sludge.
+Waste generated by many industries, and their processes, stays in the form of sludge.
 Moreover, the liquid nature of this waste makes it difficult to process with conventional technologies.
 Moreover, plastics mixed in sludge are not suitable for sorting or separation by any traditional means.
 This is where emerging companies develop novel technologies to process sludge and separate the useful by-products.

 Hong Kong-based startup PURA Loop builds solutions for the treatment and recovery of non-recyclable hazardous industrial sludge and mixed plastics.
 The company’s technology treats the waste at a molecular level through microwave-enhanced catalytic pyrolysis technology.
 The entire process requires no pre-processing or sorting of waste and results in various compounds as end products that are later utilized across multiple applications.

-BioCellection – Chemical Decomposition
+Novoloop – Chemical Decomposition

 Plastic waste management is a challenge and building the capacity to handle plastic waste is an even bigger challenge.
 At this time, plastic waste processing solutions require complex machinery and high temperatures or pressures.
-This acts as a prohibitive barrier for market entry.
+This acts as a prohibitive barrier to market entry.
 For this reason, startups are creating solutions using chemicals to break the bonds between plastic molecules without additional equipment or other external factors.